AviTrader sponsorship ad

 According to David Williams at StandardAero: “one of the biggest frustrations faced when sourcing parts for older engines is facing the scenario where the rebuild of an engine is held up by a handful of components (or just a single obscure part).
 This of course highlights the importance of kitting an engine prior to commencing work on it, and – in turn – of ensuring that Cycle 1 (inspection) activity is sufficient robust to anticipate the engine’s material requirements.
 In terms of sourcing parts, it’s important for supply chain teams to have a broad network of contacts with parts supply specialists and asset management companies, as those obscure parts can sometimes be found in the strangest places!”

 Abhijeet Dey at Setna iO, LLC.
 Feels that many of the older engines have a lower mod status and when time comes for replacement of component for such engines, there might be a situation where either the component has become obsolete after the OEM has stopped production, no USM is available since older PNs have been upgraded due to SB / AD requirements, or some parts that are very old might not have the best trace documents.
-He comments: “Also, in some cases, the cost of such components might be really high due to limited availability and can cause distress for the operators/engine lessor.”
+He comments: “Also, in some cases, the cost of such components might be really high due to limited availability and can cause financial distress for the operators/engine lessor.”

 At VAS Aero Services, John McCarthy feels that one of the key challenges in the current market environment includes the availability of certain high-demand parts, pointing out that in many cases where USM parts are not available, maintenance teams must purchase new parts to complete maintenance events within contractual timelines.
 He adds that: “…depending on the part, it may be possible to realise residual value for the new parts when the engine comes to end of life,” while concluding that: “Establishing thorough engine documentation and shop visit records allows USM companies to better understand the optimal value of the engine.”